Film Visa

 • All applicants who will bring their own filming equipment to Indonesia must declare all gear to the Customs Authority.
 ATA Carnet is a set of international customs documents for the temporary admission of goods that simplifies the time-consuming customs procedures and removes the obligation of exporters to pay the customs duty and tax of goods imported into a country of destination since the document has been guaranteed by the International ATA Carnet Guarantee Chain).

-If all requested documents are complete, you are ready to submit all data to your local consulate!
-We will be in touch providing your local Embassy Socio-Cultural Affairs officer.
+If all requested documents are complete, you are ready to submit all data to your local Consulate!

 The application will be reviewed by the Consulate.
-If all is complete, your application will get sent to the Ministry of Culture & Education and the Film Commission.
+If all is complete, your application will get sent to the Ministry of Culture & Education and the Film Commission for further approval.

-The Consulate will notify the applicant if any additional information is required.
+The Consulate will notify you if any additional information is required.

-Each applicant will be requested to send the following documents to Balifixer.
-In this step, we will process your B211C E-Visa with the local immigration on site.
+Each applicant will be requested to send the following documents to Bali Fixer.
+In this step, we will process your C14 E-Visawith the local immigration on site.

 DOCUMENTS

-Passport scan of each crew member (cover, page 1-2)
+Passport scan of each crew member (cover, pages 1-2)

 Please email all documents to: documents@balifixer.me